 “When you don’t hydrate, everything gets concentrated.
 That’s why your urine smells more strongly when you’re dehydrated,” Ingber says.
 “Same goes for vaginal odor.”

 Dump anyone who doesn’t like how you taste

-If your boo usually loves going downtown to eat but one day (nicely) mentions that you taste different, you may want to call up your healthcare provider.
+If your boo usually loves going downtown to eat but one day (nicely) mentions that you taste different, you may want to call up your healthcare professional.

-Anything that messes with the natural pH of the vagina, and therefore results in infection, will make the vagina taste worse.
+Anything that messes with the natural pH of your vagina, resulting in an infection, can make your vagina taste worse.